tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 lower than that; in both cases, they MUST apply the same limit as if no compression were used.

+# Middlebox Compatibility

+It's been observed that a significant number of middleboxes intercept and try to validate the Certificate message exchanged during a TLS handshake.
+This means that middleboxes that don't understand the CompressedCertificate message might misbehave and drop connections that adopt certificate compression.

+However this is not a problem when using TLS version 1.3 [draft-ietf-tls-tls13] and higher, due to the fact that the Certificate (and thus the CompressedCertificate) message is encrypted, preventing middleboxes from intercepting it.

 # IANA Considerations

 ## Update of the TLS ExtensionType Registry